md4abrar/ansible_aws_infra_config/README.md

 # cloudwatch_agent_installation

 1. aws_agent_installation.yml is the agent installation playbook
-2. aws_cloudwatch_config.config has very basic cloudwatch agent loggin metric this can be tweaked as per use case.
+2. aws_cloudwatch_config.config has very basic cloudwatch agent loging metric this can be tweaked as per use case.

 # ssm_agent_installation